1993 World Trade Center bombing: Investigations

-None of the U.S. government's indictments against former al-Qaeda leader Osama bin Laden suggested that he had any connection with this bombing.

 Trial and sentencing

 In March 1994, Salameh, Nidal Ayyad, Mahmud Abouhalima and Ahmad Ajaj were each convicted in the World Trade Center bombing.
 In May 1994, they were sentenced to 240 years in prison.
-In the years since, they have received several sentencing reductions, which could allow them to walk free in their 90s/100s.
+In the years since, they have received several sentencing reductions, which could allow them to walk free in their 90s or 100s.

 Aftermath

 Reopening and cost

-The South Tower did not reopen until March 18, 1993 (except the World Trade Center Observation Deck which reopened on April 17, 1993) while the North Tower remained closed until April 1, 1993.
-The cost to repair both buildings was estimated at $250 million, according to the National September 11 Memorial & Museum.
-The Vista International Hotel at 3 World Trade Center remained closed until November 1, 1994 after extensive repairs and renovations that amounted to $65 million.
-The concourse level was reopened on March 27, 1993 while the parking garage reopened on September 1, 1993 for some vehicles.
+The South Tower did not reopen for tenants until March 18, 1993, (the World Trade Center Observation Deck reopened on April 17, 1993) while the North Tower remained closed until April 1, 1993.
+The cost to repair both buildings was estimated at $250 million.
+The Vista International Hotel at 3 World Trade Center remained closed until November 1, 1994, after extensive repairs and renovations that amounted to $65 million.
+The concourse level was reopened on March 27, 1993, while the parking garage reopened on September 1, 1993, for some government employee's vehicles.
+Commercial tenants' employees were not allowed until spring 1994.
+Also, new security measures were introduced including identification tags for approved cars and drivers, surveillance cameras and a barrier rising out of the roadway to stop rogue vehicles.

-Even though the Windows on the World at the North Tower's 107th floor wasn't damaged, the explosion damaged receiving areas, storage and parking spots used by the restaurant complex.
+Even though the Windows on the World at the North Tower's 107th floor wasn't damaged, the explosion damaged receiving areas, air-conditioning system, storage, and parking spots used by the restaurant complex.
 As a result, the restaurant was forced to shut down.
-As the Port Authority decided to hire Joseph Baum, the restaurant’s original designer, to renovate the space at a cost of $25 million reopening was delayed until June 26, 1996.
+As the Port Authority decided to hire Joseph Baum, the restaurant's original designer, to renovate the space at a cost of $25 million, reopening was delayed until June 26, 1996.
 Cellar in the Sky reopened after Labor Day of that same year.

 FBI involvement

 In the course of the trial, it was revealed that the FBI had an informant, a former Egyptian army officer named Emad Salem.
 Salem claimed FBI involvement in building of the bomb.
 He secretly recorded hundreds of hours of telephone conversations with his FBI handlers.
-Federal authorities denied Salem's view of events and the New York Times concluded that the tapes "do not make clear the extent to which Federal authorities knew that there was a plan to bomb the World Trade Center, merely that they knew that a bombing of some sort was being discussed."
-But for the recordings, Emad would have been charged as a co-conspirator.
-It was recordings that were never provided to the New York Times that prevented the FBI from charging Emad.
+Federal authorities denied Salem's view of events and the New York Times concluded that the tapes "do not make clear the extent to which Federal authorities knew that there was a plan to bomb the World Trade Center, merely that they knew that a bombing of some sort was being discussed".